Das KI-Tagebuch — AI drift & token experiments

 Max Frisch kept two published diaries — Tagebuch 1946–1949 and Tagebuch 1966–1971.
 He did not use the form to record daily events.
 He used it to examine the self as a problem of language: how identity is constructed through what we say, what we cannot say, and what we say without knowing we mean it.

-This experiment borrows that structure and applies it to a different problem.
+This project borrows that structure and applies it to a different problem — twice.

 What this is not